Division of Hughes: History

 The division was created in 1955 and is named for Billy Hughes, who was Prime Minister of Australia from 1915 to 1923.
 Originally a marginal Labor seat, it was taken by the Liberals in their 1966 landslide.
 However, the Liberal margin was redistributed away in 1968 when most of its Liberal-friendly territory was shifted to newly created Cook, and Labor won it back on a large swing.
 It remained in Labor hands for the next quarter-century, though it became increasingly marginal from 1984 onward.

 It was one of many marginal seats taken by the Liberals in the 1996 landslide.
 The Liberals held it up until 2025, although they came close to losing it in the 2007 Labor landslide – and for 30 years it was generally considered to be a safe Liberal seat.

-The member for Hughes between the 2010 federal election and the 2022 Australian federal election was Craig Kelly.
+The member for Hughes between the 2010 federal election and the 2022 election was Craig Kelly.
 He served as a Liberal until he resigned from the party to sit as an Independent in February 2021, before joining Clive Palmer’s United Australia Party in August 2021.
-In the 2022 Australian federal election, the Liberal Party of Australia won the seat back, with Jenny Ware becoming the new MP.
-Ware was defeated after one term by Labor's David Moncrieff at the 2025 Australian federal election amid the Liberals' collapse in metropolitan Australia.
+In the 2022 election, the Liberals won the seat back, with Jenny Ware becoming the new MP.

+A redistribution prior to the 2025 election resulted in the losses of some Liberal-voting areas at the Sutherland Shire and the gains of Labor-voting areas at the City of Campbelltown.
+This halved the Liberal margin from 7.0% to 3.5%.
+Ware was subsequently defeated after one term by Labor's David Moncrieff at the election amid the Liberals' collapse in metropolitan Australia.